-In this third of Cricut Design Space tutorials, you will learn how to find and use the extra characters in fonts.
-Updated on February 25, 2020.
+In this third of Cricut Design Space tutorials, you will learn how to find and use the extra characters in fonts and how to use a character map in Cricut.

 I’ll let you in on a secret if you don’t already know… most fonts have a bunch of extra characters you can use in replace of their standard ones!

-How do you access them and how do you add flourishes to fonts in Cricut Design Space?
+How do you use a character map in design space and how do you add flourishes to fonts in Cricut Design Space?
 Those are the questions we are tackling in the third part of Cricut Design Space 101.

 There is a full video tutorial at the bottom of the post but you also don’t want to miss the other video Cricut Design Space tutorials: